 Honour based abuse (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
+Such abuse can occur when perpetrators or alleged perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.